 Timestamp - in case there is no specific reference available at the moment of starting a CargoSnap file, you may use the automatic timestamp mechanism.
 You can always update the reference code on the platform later.

 Bottom widgets are used to collect information, to be added to the corresponding file.
-Information comes in many forms, each represented by their own Widget.
+Information comes in many forms, each represented by its own Widget.

 Snap – take one photo, with the opportunity to add an optional comment and indicator for damage